The Jewish Observer

-The magazine generally presented a haredi viewpoint.
-Published since 1963, it was printed nine months a year; the January and February issues were combined, and there were no issues in July or August.
-The magazine's website contains downloadable PDF copies of most issues while the website of the Lefkowitz Leadership Institute contains PDF files of every single issue since 1963.
+The Jewish Observer (JO) was an American Orthodox Jewish monthly magazine published by Agudath Israel of America, from 1963 until 2009.

-It was founded by Ernst L. Bodenheimer and Moshe Sherer, and the Editor for the first seven seasons was Nachman Bulman and from then until it ended publication was Nisson Wolpin.
+The magazine was founded by Moshe Sherer, and the first issue was released in September 1963.
+Ernst L. Bodenheimer served as chairman of the editorial board, and was replaced by Joseph Elias after his death.
+The editor for the first seven seasons was Nachman Bulman, later Yaakov Jacobs, and from 1970 until it ended publication was Nisson Wolpin.

+It was printed nine months a year; the January and February issues were combined, and there were no issues in July or August.
+The magazine discussed current topics through a Haredi viewpoint.

 Contributors to the Jewish Observer included Avi Shafran, Zalman I. Posner, Mendel Weinbach, Nosson Scherman, Aaron Twerski, Aryeh Kaplan, Jonathan Rosenblum, Bernard Fryshman, Yitzchok Adlerstein, Yakov Horowitz and Yitzchok Lowenbraun.
-The magazine ceased operations in 2010.